The wildlife photographer went silent and squatted to the ground, swinging his camera to his eye in one practiced movement.

 Western Grey and Red Kangaroos vyed for a turn at the drinking scrapes in the sand.
 Eating grass is thirsty work, and these kangaroos hadn’t had a drink since dawn.

 Between them, Major Mitchell’s Cockatoos and Galahs walked and flew around, also thirsty.
+Read more about the colourful parrots and cockatoos of Mungo.

 Professional Wildlife Photographer and Wildlife Guide Michael had snapped into position behind a bluebush to photograph the spectacle.